vapor-community/PassKit/README.md

 }
 ```

-and then use it in the route handler:
+and then use it in route handlers:

 ```swift
 fileprivate func passHandler(_ req: Request) async throws -> Response {